Saoirse Ronan Biography

 Also in 2017, Saoirse made a brief detour to the world of music to appear in Ed Sheeran's video for his hit song, "Galway Girl."

-Her career in the film industry has been enhanced with several period dramas, including Mary Queen of Scots (2018)—a biographical and historical film in which she starred as Mary Stuart alongside Margot Robbie as Queen Elizabeth I—and Little Women (2019), a new adaptation of the novel of the same title that was first published in 1868, in which she plays Jo March.
+Her career in the film industry has been enhanced with several period dramas, including Mary Queen of Scots (2018)—a biographical and historical film in which she starred as Mary Stuart alongside Margot Robbie as Queen Elizabeth I—and Little Women (2019), a new adaptation of the novel of the same title that was first published in 1868, in which she played the lead role of Jo March.
+At age 26, for her work in Little Women, Saoirse received her fourth Oscar nomination.
+She also received nominations from the BAFTA awards and Golden Globes for her work in the film.

 Saoirse lives in New York City, where she studies martial arts.